-In the first version of the direct capital subsidy program 142 531 152 SEK were disbursed and in the second version a total of 558 513 006 SEK have been disbursed from 2009 to the end of 2016 [20].
-This system is financed by the Swedish state budget and the money is distributed by the 21 county administrations).
+In the first version of the direct capital subsidy program 142 531 152 SEK were disbursed and in the second version a total of 794 066 724 SEK have been disbursed from 2009 to the end of 2017 [28] (see section 3.2.3).
+This system is financed by the Swedish state budget and the money is distributed by the 21 county administrations.

-In addition, the direct capital subsidy for renewable energy production in the agriculture industry program has under 2015 and 2016 granted a total support of 8 128 876 SEK to PV systems.
+In addition, the direct capital subsidy for renewable energy production in the agriculture industry program has under 2015, 2016 and 2017 granted a total support of 11 169 795 SEK to PV systems (see section 3.2.4).
 This system is financed by the European Agricultural Fund for Agricultural Development (EJFLU), so the funding comes from the European Union.

-Furthermore, PV systems have benefited from the green electricity certificate system and had at the end on 2016 received 86 744 certificates.
-By taking the monthly average prices for the certificates and multiply these prices with the number of certificates that has been issued to PV in each month the total support to PV by the end of 2016 becomes 13 472 719 SEK [29].
+Furthermore, PV systems have benefited from the green electricity certificate system and had at the end of 2017 received a total of 160 902 certificates over the years.
+By taking the monthly average prices for the certificates and multiply these prices with the number of certificates that has been issued to PV in each month the total support to PV by the end of 2017 becomes 20 236 730SEK [36].
 The green electricity certificate system is financed by electricity consumers, except for electricity-intensive industries that have certificate costs only for the electricity that is not used in the manufacturing process.

-At last, a rough estimation is that a total of 28 000 000 SEK (see section 3.2.5) have been paid to small scale PV system owners through the tax credit for micro producers of renewable electricity subsidy in 2015 and 2016.
+At last, a rough estimation is that a total of 56 460 400 SEK (see section 3.2.7) have been paid to small scale PV system owners through the tax credit for micro-producers of renewable electricity subsidy in 2015, 2016 and 2017.
 This subsidy financed by the Swedish state budget.

-Adding all the above subsides (with start in 2006 when the first PV systems was included in the green electricity certificate system) the Swedish PV market had at the end of 2016 in total received about 750 646 000 SEK in direct subsidies.
-This corresponds to roughly 75 SEK/capita in total over the years.
+Adding all the above subsides the Swedish PV market had at the end of 2017 in total received about 1 024 million SEK in direct subsidies.
+This corresponds to roughly 101 SEK/capita in total over the years.